kwangjong/kwangjong.github.io/_posts/2022-06-27-Forward-and-Backward-Propagation.md

 ## Backpropagation

-**Backpropagation** is algorithm that trains neural network by minimizing the cost function.
-It does so by adjusting each weights in proportion to the gradient of loss functions.
-Intuitively, gradient of each weight represents how much it contributes to overall error.
-For the weights that contributes more to the output, weight will change in greater value.
+**Backpropagation** is an algorithm that trains the neural network by minimizing a cost function.
+It does so by *adjusting each weight in proportion to the gradient of loss functions*.
+Intuitively, the gradient of each weight represents how much it contributes to the overall error.
+The algorithm adjusts each weight in proportion to its contribution.
+Refer to [3Blue1Brown's video](https://www.youtube.com/watch?v=Ilg3gGewQ5U&t=123s&ab_channel=3Blue1Brown) for better explanation.

 ### Chain Rule
-Given the cost of forward propagation function as with respect to the weights of the last hidden layer:
+Given the cost of forward propagation with respect to weights in the last hidden layer as:

 $$
 C(w^{(L-1)}) = C(a^{(L)}(z^{(L)}(w^{(L-1)})))